cosmos/ibc-go/docs/middleware/ics29-fee/msgs.md

 1. `MsgPayPacketFee`, which enables the escrowing of fees for a packet at the next sequence send and should be combined into one `MultiMsgTx` with the message that will be paid for.

-    Note that the `Relayers` field has been set up to allow for an optional whitelist of relayers permitted to the receive this fee, however, this feature has not yet been enabled at this time.
+    Note that the `Relayers` field has been set up to allow for an optional whitelist of relayers permitted to receive this fee, however, this feature has not yet been enabled at this time.

     ```
-    MsgPayPacketFee{
+    type MsgPayPacketFee struct{
-	    Fee                 Fee,
+	    Fee                 Fee
-	    SourcePortId        string,
+	    SourcePortId        string
-	    SourceChannelId     string,
+	    SourceChannelId     string
-	    Signer              string,
+	    Signer              string
-	    Relayers            []string,
+	    Relayers            []string
     }
     ```

-    The `Fee` message contained in this synchronous fee payment method configures different fees which will be paid out for `RecvPackets`, `Acknowledgements`, and `Timeouts`.
+    The `Fee` message contained in this synchronous fee payment method configures different fees which will be paid out for `MsgRecvPacket`, `MsgAcknowledgement`, and `MsgTimeout`/`MsgTimeoutOnClose`.

     ```
-    Fee {
+    type Fee struct {
 	    RecvFee             types.Coins
 	    AckFee              types.Coins
-	    TimeoutFee          types.Coins
+	    TimeoutFee          types.Coin`

     }
     ```